samco-sdk/Python-SDK/README.md

 ```
 pip install StocknotePythonSDK
 ```
-Once done, you can verify if package is appropriately installed using  below command and verify if the installed package is listed.
+Once done, you can verify if package is appropriately installed using  below command.

 ```
 pip list